Drug and Alcohol Use

 Minnesota Driving while Impaired Statutes: https://www.revisor.mn.gov/statutes/?id=169A

-While on Dunwoody premises and while conducting business-related activities off Dunwoody premises, no employee may use, possess, distribute, sell, or be under the influence of alcohol or illegal drugs.
+While on Dunwoody premises and while conducting business-related activities off Dunwoody premises, no employee may use, possess, distribute, sell, or be under the influence of illegal drugs.
 The legal use of prescribed drugs is permitted on the job only if it does not impair an employee’s ability to perform the essential functions of the job effectively and in a safe manner that does not endanger other individuals in the workplace.
+Alcohol may be on campus only as a part of a college sponsored activity, but otherwise it's use on campus, or while conducting business-related activities off Dunwoody premises, is prohibited.

 Violations of this policy may lead to disciplinary action, up to and including immediate termination of employment, and/or required participation in a substance abuse rehabilitation or treatment program.
 Such violations may also have legal consequences.
 Additional information is available in the Employee Handbook.